-Prerequisite Course: 7th and 8th grade Chemistry or equivalent
+Prerequisite Course: 7 and 8 grade Science

 This one year course is intended to introduce basic concepts in Chemistry and connections of Chemistry principles to everyday life.
 This course is also intended for students taking Introductory Chemistry as well as to prepare students for upper level science courses.
 The accompanying laboratory sessions reinforce the theories covered and practical applications in Chemistry in addition to training students in techniques for conducting science experiments.
-Topics covered: Scientific method and measurements, basic laboratory skills, atomic theory and periodic table, Chemical bonding and Lewis dot diagrams, Chemical reactions, and solutions.
+Topics covered: Scientific method and measurements, basic laboratory skills, atomic theory and periodic table, Chemical bonding and Lewis dot diagrams, and Chemical reactions.